aryanrsuri/wordle/README.md

 # Wordle clone!

-## This is ONLY for educational sake and no copyright infringement sought here

-Go to my [Personal Wordle Website](https://aryanrsuri.github.io/wordle) To try it out!
+## The site is currently not up due to new version refactoring, check back in 3 days!